s2t2/tweet-analysis-2020/README.md

 This project builds upon the research of Tauhid Zaman, Nicolas Guenon Des Mesnards, et. al., as described by the paper: ["Detecting Bots and Assessing Their Impact in Social Networks"](https://arxiv.org/abs/1810.12398).

+> NOTE: we used the code in this repo to support the collection and analysis of tweets about the First Trump Impeachment.
+But this codebase is superseded by the [Tweet Analysis (2021)](https://github.com/s2t2/tweet-analysis-2021) repo for subsequent projects.

 ## Table of Contents

 Version 1.0 (works in progress, investigations, archive):